-Today I want to show off a specialty feral cat house and a feral cat feeder that is available for purchase.
-While it is entirely possible to make a feral cat shelter and feeding platform, we know that many people would prefer to buy one ready-made.
+Today I want to show off a few specialty feral cat houses and feeders that are available for purchase.
+While it is entirely possible to make a feral cat shelter and feeding platform at home (if you’re handy with carpentry tools), we know that many people just prefer to buy one ready-made.

 We want to wish a special holiday greeting to everyone who is out there taking care of feral colonies and participating in TNR programs.
 It takes a very special person to help these beautiful animals and we want to say thank you!

 - 5 Ways to Help Birds in Winter